Dancing to gold? Boxer Whittaker is unlikely contender

 The way Whittaker tells his story, boxing became his life path only because he couldn’t think of anything better to do.

-After getting tossed out of school in his native Darlaston, he worked as a sports shop clerk and as a steward at Wolverhampton Wanderers’ home ground, Molyneux Stadium, before getting fired from both jobs for eating meat pies and hiding in the bathrooms to avoid people.
+After getting tossed out of school in his native Darlaston, he worked as a sports shop clerk and as a steward at Wolverhampton Wanderers’ home ground, Molineux Stadium, before getting fired from both jobs for eating meat pies and hiding in the bathrooms to avoid people.

-His father, who also worked at Molyneux, encouraged him to take boxing seriously after his last work disaster, even waking up his son and then riding alongside him on a bicycle as he jogged.
+His father, who also worked at Molineux, encouraged him to take boxing seriously after his last work disaster, even waking up his son and then riding alongside him on a bicycle as he jogged.
 Ben was soon the British amateur champion.

 “I hated it,” Whittaker said.
 “Who wants to get punched in the face?
 But there was no other door for me.
 I didn’t have the fitness or the discipline, but I was very talented.
 I thought, ‘If I’m winning like this, maybe if I do get up and run, maybe if I do spar more than once a month, I could do something.’”